ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 | ```

 [[only-react]]
-| We will walk through how you can use testing ag-Grid as part of your React application, using default
+| We will walk through how you can use testing AG Grid as part of your React application, using default
 | build tools provided when using the [Create React App](https://github.com/facebook/create-react-app) utility.
 |
 | ## Waiting for the Grid to be Initialised